 Glasgow, UK.
 25 August 2019.

-Pictured: Virgin Atlantic Airbus A350-1000 aircraft seen at Glasgow International Airport for pilot training.
+Pictured: (right) Virgin Atlantic Airbus A350-1000 aircraft seen at Glasgow International Airport for pilot training.

 Virgin's brand new jumbo jet boasts an amazing new 'loft' social space with sofas in business class, and aptly adorned by the registration G-VLUX.
 The entire aircraft will also have access to high-speed Wi-Fi.